A subterranean museum curated on themes of sex and death.

 At Salamanca Place, rows of Georgian sandstone warehouses have been converted into galleries, theatres and cutting-edge restaurants.
 On weekends the outdoor Salamanca Market comes alive with fresh local produce arts and crafts.
 Check out the grand old mansions and fishermen’s cottages lining Battery Point, Hobart’s oldest suburb.
 Hear the Tasmanian Symphony Orchestra play in Australia’s oldest theatre, the Theatre Royal, or enjoy a glass of local wine or beer in one of the bars in Salamanca Place.

 Crowning all this is Hobart’s piece de resistance, Mona, The Museum of Old and New Art.
-A privately owned museum set on a vineyard, you can stay overnight here in the Mona art pavilions – each celebrating an Australian artist and full of artwork and antiquities.
+A privately owned museum set on a vineyard, you can stay overnight here in the Mona art pavilions – each celebrating an Australian artist and full of artworks and antiquities.

 A 90-minute trip takes you to the Tasman Peninsula, south-east of Hobart, to discover Australia’s intriguing convict history.